mayer79/statistical_computing_material/README.md

 We will work with R version >= 4.1 and RStudio.

-In the first two chapters, we will need these additional R packages:
+In the first two chapters, we will need these contributed R packages:

 - tidyverse
 - plotly